lisafast/lacnotredame/content/about/2019BoardReport.md

   * Costs $476 per year, only tests 1 location – we test 15 for more chemicals
   * Requires clarity testing every 2 weeks from May to October (!!
 Who would volunteer to do this??) – we test once/twice per year and find very little variability
   * RSVL does not test for e-coli – only for phosphorus (we test for this), chlorophyll and Dissolved Organic Carbon (DOC) – neither of which we currently test for.
   * Action Lisa: find out how much it would cost to add a Chlorophyll and DOC test for one sample.
+Estimate is $40 for Dissolved Organic Carbon
 *	Decide whether to maintain Facebook page now that new web site is up
   * NO – 2017 was last notification.
 Suggest taking it down – or could the web site be linked.
 Robert should make a post with a link to the website.
 *	Decide whether to buy a Lake Association cutter and rake that people could borrow for their property or to publish a list of who has cutters they are willing to share